Andy-Osborne/Dwarf-Match/testing.md

 During the development and testing phase of the site, I used Google Chrome and Google Canary Dev Tools to test the layout as I built my code and used the various screen sizes to ensure that it displayed correctly and that elements of the size displayed correctly and easily viewable by the user.

-1. Overview:
+#### Overview

 This game was intended to be responsive to all user media devices such as mobile phones, tablets, desktops.

-2. How was this implemented?

 To ensure the site remains responsive, I tested the layout at every stage of development on the various screen sizes within the Chrome Dev tools and corrected the styling of the elements and added Media Queries so that the design will adjust to device being viewed.
 As this is a game, users may decide play it with a landscape orientation rather than portrait so I tailored additional Media Queries with this in mind.

 The overall site was designed using the Bootstrap Framework to make use of their flex layout.
 In addition to this I used relative measurements in my styling where possible, rather than absolute measurements to allow the elements to adapt to screen size changes before a new media query would need to be introduced.

-### Responsive Bugs Identified
+#### Responsive Bugs Identified

 - Where were the bugs?
     1. Google Canary acted differently to Google Chrome - max-width: fit-content